-The second of the unifying warlords of Japan and a prime example of Rags to Riches.
+The second of the unifying warlords of Japan of the Sengoku Period and a prime example of Rags to Riches.
 He was born Kinoshita Tōkichirō, and his early life remains somewhat obscure.
 His parents apparently wanted him to become a priest, but he ran away from the temple and became a soldier instead.
 In 1558, he became the sandal-bearer of Oda Nobunaga.
 He was eventually drafted into Nobunaga's army, changed his name to Hashiba Hideyoshi, and used his resourcefulness to become a valuable asset.
 When Nobunaga was murdered in 1582 while Hideyoshi was besieging Tadakatsu Castle, Hideyoshi had the good fortune to intercept his killer, Akechi Mitsuhide, first and annihilated his army.
 Hideyoshi next came into conflict with Nobunaga's other top generals, Shibata Katsuie and Tokugawa Ieyasu, who each allied themselves with one of Nobunaga's two surviving sons after Hideyoshi proclaimed Nobunaga's one-year-old grandson as heir.
 Hideyoshi annihilated Shibata at the Battle of Shizugatake in 1583, and fought Tokugawa to a standstill at Komaki-Nagakute in 1584.
 From that point on, Hideyoshi continued the conquest of Japan in alliance with Ieyasu, conquering Shikoku from Chōsokabe Motochika in 1585, Kyūshū from the Shimazu clan in 1587, and the Kantō from Hōjō Ujimasa in 1590.
 Since Hideyoshi was of lower class stock, he could not become Shōgun.
 The highest title he held was kampaku (regent), awarded to him in 1585, when he changed his name to Toyotomi Hideyoshi.
 When Hideyoshi officially relinquished the title in 1591, he became known as the Taikō.
 But unifying Japan wasn't enough for Hideyoshi, whose greatest ambition was to conquer China.
 When Korea (a Chinese protectorate at the time) refused Hideyoshi's offer of alliance against China, Hideyoshi decided to wage war on Korea instead.
 Hideyoshi's army invaded Korea in 1592, and made great progress on land before being ultimately repulsed by the Koreans and Chinese.
 Not one to give up wild ambitions easily, Hideyoshi launched a second invasion of Korea in 1597, but this invasion was already foundering when Hideyoshi died of sickness in 1598.
 Since Hideyoshi's heir, Toyotomi Hideyori, was only five when his father died, Hideyoshi left his administration in charge of five magistrates: Ukita Hideie, Maeda Toshiie, Mōri Terumoto, Uesugi Kagekatsu and Tokugawa Ieyasu.
 It was Tokugawa, not Toyotomi, that would become the ruling family of Japan, after Ieyasu won a decisive victory over Ukita Hideie and Mōri Terumoto at the famous Battle of Sekigahara in 1600.
-Fourteen years later, Ieyasu finally moved against Hideyori, who perished the next year when Ōsaka Castle fell after a long siege.
+Fourteen years later, Ieyasu finally moved against Hideyori (whose list of offences against the shogunate ranged from rebuilding the great fortress of Osaka and gathering an army of the Tokugawa clan's enemies to, of all things, sponsoring a temple bell with an inscription that the shogunate claimed contained subversive wordplay), who perished the next year when Ōsaka Castle fell after a long siege.
 As noted, Hideyoshi is most known for his resourcefulness and his ability to manipulate events.
 Some historians to this day still argue that he might be The Starscream, and that Mitsuhide's betrayal was secretly engineered by Hideyoshi.
 That being said, props should be given that he actually succeeded in unifying Japan and actually did good to his people's welfare.
 Too bad that his dynasty didn't last past two generations, his failure at the Korean Campaign was credited as one of the reasons why and it left a sour note to his legacy.
+It is probably also why very few productions in the modern day ever touches that Campaign in any fictional portrayal that features Hideyoshi, regardless of how he's portrayed, and only featuring the Sengoku Period.
+The Korean Campaign, nevertheless, has begun to become a period of interest for some nuanced fictional worksnote .
 His nickname was 'monkey'.
-Usual portrayal would depict him being a Manipulative Bastard or a wannabe schemer.
+Usual portrayal would depict him being a Manipulative Bastard or a wannabe schemer, though positive portrayals of him do exist, being an eager and hard-working man that earns his peers via hard work (close enough of being a Shonen hero that defies Hard Work Hardly Works), that could seep into being a bumbling man as his vices.
 He's also included in one issue of Badass of the Week.

 Examples of works featuring Hideyoshi: